 I will try to answer all these questions and more here.
-Get ready for a lengthy blogpost, as each one of the frameworks or coaching techniques presented here can be a blogpost on its own.
+Get ready for a lengthy blog post, as each of the frameworks or coaching techniques presented here can be a blog post on its own.
 This will give you an overview, link you to more resources, and fill in some knowledge gaps.

-I will present briefly different bodies of coaching certification/accreditation, then I will dive deeper into International Coaching Federation (ICF), the coaching techniques and methods approved by the organization.
+I will briefly present different bodies of coaching certification/accreditation, then dive deeper into International Coaching Federation (ICF), the coaching techniques and methods approved by the organization.

 Coaching certification bodies

 ICF is a certification organisation, not a coaching framework in itself.
-It uses several frameworks and models, out of which the most popular (and used) is the GROW model (more on it later on).
+It uses several frameworks and models, out of which the most popular (and used) is the GROW model (more on it later).

 Here’s an overview on the top coaching certification and accreditation bodies:

 - Co-active Training Institute (CTI, former Coaches Training Institute) is the most well-known in the coaching community, with more than 25 years of practice.
-“Co-Active is the philosophy of wholeness that provides a framework for people to experience the infinite possibilities of life.
+“Co-Active is the philosophy of wholeness that provides a framework for people to experience life’s infinite possibilities.
 Co-Active grows you as a leader through conversation, actions, and awareness—and gets you outside your comfort zone, exploring your own boundaries and becoming aware of the impact you’re having around you” (from their website).
-If you want to learn more about co-active, I wrote extensively about it here.
+If you want to learn more about co-active, I wrote extensively here.

-- International Coaching Federation (ICF): the founders of CTI were involved into the creation of ICF and ICF ethics and competencies.
-Co-active has a joint ICF – Co-active Coaching certification: upon the completion of the training program and coaching hours required, you get to apply for Associate Certified Coach (ACC) status upon becoming a CPCC (Certified Professional Co-Active Coach).
+- International Coaching Federation (ICF): the founders of CTI were involved in creating ICF and ICF ethics and competencies.
+Co-active has a joint ICF – Co-active Coaching certification: upon completing the training program and coaching hours required, you get to apply for Associate Certified Coach (ACC) status upon becoming a CPCC (Certified Professional Co-Active Coach).
 ICF is a “leading global organisation dedicated to advancing the coaching profession by setting high standards, providing independent certification and building a worldwide network of trained coaching professionals.” (from their website).